Chiefs home game against Broncos flexed to Sunday night

-KANSAS CITY, Mo. — The Chiefs are on a winning streak, and apparently, the NFL noticed.
+KANSAS CITY, Mo.
+(WDAF) – The Chiefs are on a winning streak, and apparently, the NFL noticed.

 The league announced Tuesday afternoon that the Chief’s home game against the Broncos on Dec.
 5, has been flexed to Sunday night.
 Instead of a 12 p.m. kickoff, the game is now scheduled to begin at 7:20 p.m.